tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ### Data Cleaning

 One of the downsides of using a vision-based model for reading gauges is that sometimes, for a small number of frames, the model would 'hallucinate' and see the gauge expand or shrink without any actual movement.
 To combat these random outliers, the median on a rolling window was applied to all the gauges in the tournament matches.
 There was balance that needed to be struck with the size of the window.
-A large window would catch outliers that lasted for more than a few frames however there would fidelity loss as it would delay the reporting on the actual movement of the gauge.
+A large window would catch outliers that lasted for more than a few frames, however there would be fidelity loss, as it would delay the reporting on the actual movement of the gauge.
 In the end a window size of 5 seems to be optimal although some outliers still do exist.

 **Raw data**